 For full-time funding, you must be registered as a full-time student.
 For part-time funding, you must be registered as a part-time student (up to 2 credits in one term).

 - Tuition fees (to a maximum of $5,000)

 - Book allowance ($500)

 - Living allowance – As a single student in school from September to April, you will receive $10,000.
 This is adjusted for each eligible dependent.
 If you live in campus residence, residence and meal fees are subtracted from this amount.
 The remainder will be disbursed to you twice per month.
-If your residence and meal fees exceed this amount, you will be responsible to cover these costs.
+You will be responsible for any costs that exceed the allowance.

-- Tuition fees (for up to 2 credits per term)
+- Tuition fees (up to 2 credits per term)